-First, we start with 2 pounds of yellow potatoes (AKA butter potatoes AKA yukon gold potatoes).
-I like to use a kitchen scale to weigh the potatoes out.
-You won’t always have EXACTLY two pounds of potatoes – and that’s fine!
+We recommend using a kitchen scale to weigh the potatoes out.
+You won't always have EXACTLY two pounds of potatoes - and that's fine!
 Just get as close as you can.

 If you have the option of being a little light or a little heavy as you weigh your potatoes, always go a little heavy.
 When you peel or trim your potatoes, you'll lose a little bit of weight, so don't worry if you're a bit over (see the photo below!)